 Though brief by nature, bitesize scripts can be used to direct people to other written content and relevant website pages.

 This is a good way to move buyer personas along the sales funnel.
 It has often been said that bitesize videos are the most shareable, so it’s a great opportunity to spread brand awareness.
 Your business can use video to spark interest in your product or services and invite potential customers to conduct research via your site.

 The appropriate length for a bitesize video will depend on the platform you use.
 However, if it's more than two minutes long, it’s no longer bitesize.

 For social media video, include language that captions easily.
-Fun, entertaining videos are often best received on this platform - especially when in a short and easily digestible length.
+Fun, entertaining videos are often best received, especially when they're delivered in a short and easily digestible format.
 With social media, you can take a more informal tone.

-Documentary-style branded content can afford to be longer, and bitesize video doesn’t necessarily have to be casual or flippant.
+Documentary-style branded content can afford to be longer.
+Bitesize video doesn’t necessarily have to be casual or flippant in tone of voice.

-You could produce a bitesize video series focused on one topic.
-Consider presenting your video content in episodes; the benefit of post-production means that you can take complex issues and break them down into manageable chunks.
-It might be better to make five short videos than one long boring one.
+You could even produce a bitesize video series.
+Consider presenting your video content in episodes focused on one topic.
+The benefit of post-production means that you can take complex issues and break them down into manageable chunks.
+It might be better to make five compact videos than one long boring one.

 In Facebook settings, users have the option to turn autoplay sound on or off.
 This means a good proportion of your target audience won’t hear your content.

 You can add music or sound effects to accentuate your point, but it has proven more effective to use visuals to draw people in.
 Research shows that the majority of videos on Facebook are watched without sound, and 80 percent of people will react negatively to mobile ads that interrupt them with sound.

 Your audience engages with video at a higher rate than any other type of content, and that popularity should be achievable whether the volume is turned up or down.